 Recipe Tips

-Step 4: Add the eggs – Beat in the eggs one at a time until fully incorporated and smooth.
-The mixture should look slightly fluffy and cohesive.
+- Add the eggs – Beat in the eggs one at a time until fully incorporated and the mixture looks slightly fluffy and cohesive.
+Room temperature eggs blend in more smoothly and help the batter come together evenly.

 Freezing & Storage